-During testing the probe achieved almost one-hundred percent sensitivity.
-This means that when the probe is pointed at a cancerous region, it is almost never wrong.
+During testing the probe achieved almost 100% sensitivity, which means that when the probe is pointed at a cancerous region, it is almost never wrong.

 "Often it is impossible to visually distinguish cancer from normal brain… Surgically minimizing the number of cancer cells improves patient outcomes."

 This technology is currently being investigated in a randomized controlled trial involving patients with gliomas.

 It is the hope that this innovation will allow surgeons to detect cancer cells with the naked eye, in real time, while in surgery.